 - Compare model features

-- Get show discounts, RV specials and manufacturer rebates
+- Take advantage of show discounts, RV specials and manufacturer rebates

 10 Tips for going to an RV show

 Shows are a wonderful part of the camping adventure, but sometimes they can be an overwhelming experience.
-With so many experts to speak with, large RVs and small campers to tour, and things to see and do, it can be challenging to figure out where to go or what to do first.
+With so many experts to speak with, large RVs and small campers to tour, and things to see and do, it can be challenging to decide what to do first.
 So, we’ve compiled a few tips to help you make the most of your time when you attend an RV show.